-Of course, although many of us love our pets and consider them more than property, legally speaking, animals (including dogs and cats) are just that.
-This means that if a dog simply runs to another dog and bites it, the owner of the aggressor dog will be responsible for any unprovoked injury to the animal.
-The damage can be quite serious.
-You will need to pay for the injured dog's veterinary care, surgical costs and related expenses.
+It's no secret that many of us consider our pets to be more than just property.
+However, legally speaking, animals such as dogs and cats are classified as property.
+This means that if a dog bites another dog without provocation, the owner of the aggressor dog is responsible for any injury caused to the other animal.
+The damage can be quite serious and may include veterinary care, surgical costs, and other related expenses.

 If the injured dog is a “companion animal”, damages may also include training and other costs.In order to receive compensation for these expenses, the owner of the injured dog must prove that the attack occurred due to negligence on the part of the other dog's owner.
 The law presumes that dog owners have a legal “duty of care” to prevent their dogs from harming other animals.
 To establish negligence, it must be proven that the owner breached this duty and that this breach caused harm to the other dog.Negligence is the first thing an accident lawyer looks at in this case.
 When a dog causes injury to another dog, the negligent owner of the dog has breached their duty of care.

 This means that they are responsible for the dog's injuries and any other resulting damage.
 From a legal point of view, dogs and cats are personal property.Unfortunately, the liability does not extend to the mental or emotional distress that a dog owner suffers due to the injury or death of their pet.
 The responsible party when a dog bites another is dictated by the context and if any of the owners was negligent.
 In many cases, the owner of the dog who bit another dog claims more responsibility than the other.